acurwen/System-Information/README.md

 With `ps`, I used the -e flag to list all processes and the -o flag to specify which column headers I wanted to include in the output chart: process id, command and the memory percentage: `pid,comm,%mem`

 Then I used `--sort=-%mem` to sort the memory percentage column by greatest to lowest.
-(The '--' is used to separate the `sort` command from the part of the command where I specify which columns I want to output.)
+(The '--' is used to separate the `sort` command from the previous part of the command where I specify which columns I want to output.)

 Full line:  `ps -eo pid,comm,%mem --sort=-%mem`